What is SEWEM?

 What is the SEWEM mentoring programme?

-The mentoring programme begins with a kick-off event on the 18th and 19th of October in Lisbon (prior to the WOMEX conference) and provides long-term support for personal and career development of young professionals who identify themselves as women, trans or non-binary.
+The core mentoring programme ran from October 2022 to June 2023 and provides long-term support for personal and career development of young professionals who identify themselves as women, trans or non-binary.

 The programme consists of three pillars: